sage-code/eve/manual/structure.md

 * exit,   will terminate the routine early
 * retry,  will continue with a previous or backward specified case
 * skip,   will continue with a next or specific forward case
-* resume, will continue with next case after the one that failed
+* resume  will continue with next case after the one that failed

 ## Execution

-EVE modules are executed using a virtual machine.
+EVE packages are executed using a virtual machine.
 You can start the virtual machine as a service or as console application.
-In console mode you can _run_ only a one module.
+In console mode you can _run_ only a one package.
 In service mode you can _run_ multiple sessions with different startup parameters.
-Each session is independent and can _run_ one single module.
+Each session is independent and can _run_ one single package.

 Service mode is using a general configuration file: eve.cfg.
 This file contains information about all application locations and configuration files for each session.
 After the service starts this file is parsed and each applications start automatically.
 The service will create a log file for each application.